Why is my flat roof clogged gutters

 How often should I clean my flat roof gutters?

-Flat roof gutters should be cleaned at least twice a year, in the spring and fall, to prevent clogs and water damage.
+It's generally recommended to clean flat roof gutters at least twice a year, in the spring and fall, to prevent clogs and water buildup.

 Connect with certified professionals in your area